CIVIC LEADERSHIP

 MINOR

-The minor in Civics gives students of any major resources to live well and lead well.
+The minor in Civic Leadership gives students of any major resources to live well and lead well.
 In this interdisciplinary program, students learn to think by wrestling with the great questions of the Western tradition and the American constitutional tradition.

 Fall 2026 Catalog